How to Play Machines

 Take your time getting accustomed to each of them before proceeding.

-Free account - Playing on a Box
+Free account - Playing on a Machine

 If you’re using a free account, you only need to make sure your VPN is connected.
-You will not have the machine start/stop buttons because the Boxes on the active line-up for the free servers will be online at all times for you to attack.
+You will not have the machine start/stop buttons because the Machines on the active line-up for the free servers will be online at all times for you to attack.

 Following the steps above, you should already have an .ovpn connection pack ready and waiting in your ~/Downloads folder.
 From there, you only need to boot up your OpenVPN session with the following command after navigating to the ~/Downloads folder.